 Mammals take on the challenge

 Skunks and raccoons may stay in their dens for weeks at a time, and several females may share the same one.
-Den sites include such places as abandoned buildings, rock crevices, abandoned burrows of other animals, brush piles, and tree hollows.
+Den sites include abandoned buildings, rock crevices, abandoned burrows of other animals, brush piles, and tree hollows.
 All about the Striped Skunk • All about the Northern Raccoon

 Tree squirrels